 - Daily service calls vary from probation warrants and vehicle crashes to domestic disputes.

 The Bailiff and Transport units have implemented additional security plans designed to increase the overall security of the courthouse and Thomasville Road annex.

 All visitors to the courthouse must go through a screening process.
 We recommend that you arrive early for court so that you have time to go through this process.
-Please remember that no weapons are allowed; even common pocket knives, scissors, etc., so please leave these items in your vehicle or they will be seized.
+Please remember that no weapons are allowed; even common pocket knives, scissors, etc., so please leave these items in your vehicle.

 No food or drinks.

 Turn off all cell phones and pagers or they will be seized.

 Quiet must be observed while the judge is speaking or court is in sessions.
 (Violators will be asked to leave)

 No bare midriffs, tank top, or suggestive clothing.

 No verbal or non-verbal communication or physical contact with prisoners.
 Violators are subject to arrest per F.S.
 944.39.

 No young children are allowed in any court room other than dependency court.